How To Be Happy? The Only Justice in the World.

 The Harvard Study of Adult Development was running for over 75 years.
 In this study, 724 men enrolled at the point when they were reaching adulthood. (hence, “adult development“) They were then tracked for decades concerning their health, relationships, and overall life satisfaction.

 The study by Hilbrand et al. (Evolution and Human Behavior, 2016) also referred to this point.
 Namely, according to Hilbrand’s study, elderly people who are casual caregivers—both within and beyond their family—live longer than their counterparts who don’t carry out similar activities.

 So, there is not one specific definition for any one person.” — says the study’s lead author, Leigh Pearce.
 This might also explain the results of the studies mentioned in point (1).
 Namely, building meaningful relationships with other people is just one of many possible ways to develop a sense of purpose.

 Active Reinterpretation Of the Situation.

 According to Dan Gilbert, the author of the book “Stumbling on Happiness,” humans, as the only species in the world, can synthesize happiness.
 Namely, if we don’t have something we want, we can reinterpret the situation so that we can feel better anyways.

 On the contrary, paraplegics don’t seem to experience a long-term decrease in happiness despite their tragic health condition.
 Happiness is like a thermostat and single events only pull you out of your homeostasis for a little while.
 Thus, you need to work on leveraging your homeostatic happiness level than chasing after lucky, joyful events.

 So, what came out of this huge, 50-year-long research initiative?
 As it turned out, the best predictor of life success is self-discipline in children (Moffitt et al., PNAS, 2011).
 As it appears from this study, self-discipline matters much more than your IQ, the social status of the family in which you were raised, or even your emotional intelligence.

 Summary: So, How To Be Happy in Professional Life?

 And sometimes, it’s good to get back to the basics and think about these simple truths.
 After all, happiness — both at work and in life — is the ultimate goal of us all yet we often make it harder for ourselves.

 Can you think of anything else in this world that is just?
 If so, please drop your comment below!

-Are you thinking of changing your career path?
-Would like to get an intensive training oriented at discovering your identity as a professional, and learn effective career development strategies for landing great jobs?
+At this intensive online training, you will focus on discovering your identity as a professional, and learn effective career development strategies for landing great jobs.

-We will help you choose the right career path, help you land your new job, and teach you self-navigation strategies that will guarantee your success in professional development, and stay with you for a lifetime!
+We will help you choose the right career path, assist you in landing your new job, and teach you self-navigation strategies that will guarantee your success in professional development, and serve you for a lifetime!